K. J. Ray Liu

-Kuo-juey Ray Liu (劉國瑞 (Lâu Kok-sūi, Liú Guó Ruì); born February 11, 1961 is a Taiwanese-American electrical engineer and entrepreneur.
-He is the founder, chairman, chief technology officer (CTO), and former chief executive officer (CEO) of Origin Wireless, Inc., an artificial intelligence analytics company for wireless sensing and indoor tracking.
-He was also the founder and president of Odyssey Technology, a company which developed the world's first digital surveillance system through the Internet.
+Kuo-Juey Ray Liu (劉國瑞 (Lâu Kok-sūi, Liú Guó Ruì); born February 11, 1961 is a Taiwanese-American electrical engineer and entrepreneur.
+He was the founder, chairman, chief technology officer (CTO), and chief executive officer (CEO) of Origin Wireless, Inc., an artificial intelligence analytics company pioneering wireless sensing and indoor tracking technology, which was acquired by ADT, Inc. in 2026.
+He was also the founder and president of Odyssey Technology, a company which developed the earliest Internet-based digital surveillance system.

-Liu was the Christine Kim Eminent Professor of Information Technology at the University of Maryland, College Park; he retired in 2021.
+Liu was the Distinguished University Professor at the University of Maryland, College Park, where he retired in 2021.
 In 2022, he was the president and CEO of the Institute of Electrical and Electronics Engineers (IEEE).
 His research contributions are in information and communication technology.

 Early life and education

 Liu grew up in Taichung, Taiwan, where he attended St. Viator Catholic Junior High School.
 After graduating from Taichung First Senior High School, he studied electrical engineering at National Taiwan University and received a Bachelor of Science (B.S.) in 1983.
 He then served two years in the Republic of China Armed Forces and earned a master's degree from the University of Michigan in 1987.
 In 1990, he earned his Ph.D. from the University of California, Los Angeles, under Kung Yao.